-Travel Books That Will Inspire Your Wanderlust in 2018
+Travel Books That Will Inspire Your Wanderlust

 “Do you never get bored with solo-trips?”, the “not-so-often-travelers” often ask me.
 It’s hard to explain that boredom doesn’t exist in the dictionary of book-lovers.
 Books have always been a great friend to me, especially on my trips, and I grew up imagining living in a mansion made of books.
 No matter which place I’m heading to, you will always find some books dominating my clothes and accessories inside my bag (have paid extra baggage charges for this too, worth it!).
 Books can make you cry, smile, shout, introspect, love, and feel content, and it’s great to have them while traveling.
 But how about the books that can inspire your wanderlust?
 These are the travel books to read before you die as they open a window to the world and make one more insightful!
-Check out this list of best travel books to read in 2018 and discover what you truly want out of life.
+Check out this list of best travel books to read and discover what you truly want out of life.

 1. Robinson Crusoe